yohman/21S-DH151/Weeks/Week02/Lab/readme.md

 	console.log('The latitude for ' + item.title + ' is ' + item.lat)
 });
 ```
+Challenge exercise:
+1. Add a `description` key to the data array objects, and enter a sentence per city.
+1. Loop through each data object, and create the following statement for each city:

+`The coordinates for _city_ are _lat_, _lon_. _City_ is _description_.`

-## In-class Challenge Exercise
+## In-class Exercise (also your individual assignment)

 Now it is your turn to put all this newfound javascript knowledge into practice.

 1. In your `index.html` file, and in the javascript section of your code (`<script></script>`), create an array of objects that lists locations that you have travelled to (include at least 5 locations).
 Make sure to include a title, description, latitude, and longitude for each.
 1. Replace the code that generates the single marker with a loop that goes through your array of objects.
 Then, create a marker for each location.
 Make sure to include a title and description in the popup.
 1. Add a title of your maproom in the header section.
-1. Add an image and description of your map in the sidebar section.
+1. Add a title and description of your map in the sidebar section.
-1. When you are done, upload your additions to your GitHub Repo.
+1. When you are done, upload your additions to your GitHub Repo ([follow these instructions to commit and push from the week 1 lab](https://github.com/yohman/21S-DH151/tree/main/Weeks/Week01/Lab#push-your-new-files-to-your-github-repo))
-1. Add the GitHub Pages URL to your maproom in the class discussion section.
+1. Add the GitHub Pages URL to your maproom in the class discussion section